 It’s also possible (though less likely) that they were offered only through certain Cybis retailers.
 If they were gallery exclusives, that would also account for these being omitted from all of the 1970s and 1980s Cybis catalogs.
 It’s also highly unlikely that Cybis would have released two series of lithographs during the same year; the Folio One appeared in 1970, as a limited edition series of 1000.
 Logic suggests that the studio would have waited to see how well (or poorly) that series was received by collectors.
 If the Folio’s performance ended up being disappointing, it would make sense to shelve the “Polish Portraits” series, and Marylin Chorlton‘s death in 1977 probably ended any thoughts of resurrecting it.

-If anyone has additional examples of these lithographs and would like to share images of them for this post, there is a direct-contact form on the About the Cybis Archive page.
-It would be very interesting to see how many of these there were!
+If anyone has additional examples of the lithographs and would like to share images of them for this post, there is a contact form at the link below.
+In the meanwhile, if any lithographs or matching original drawings do turn up on the internet, they will be added here.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.